hartgit/Svelte/README.md

 ## Known Bugs

-The card components load seperately on a slight delay as the location api only allows 2 requests per second.
+* The card components load seperately on a slight delay as the location api only allows 2 requests per second.
 Very occasionally city names will remain on the `Loading...` display if the internet connection slows down and throws off the timing of the built-in delay.

-The weather icons currently display as night, even when the day image is loaded.
+* Sometimes Unsplash will load less relevant sponsored images when using a query, as they push these images to the top of the search results.